Skip to content

 try:

-with client.computer.create(kind="browser") as computer:
+with client.computer.create(kind="desktop") as computer:

 result = computer.screenshot()